 The members of the Audit Committee are elected by our Board at the Board meeting following our annual stockholder meeting.
 Each member is to serve until his or her successor is duly elected and qualified or until his or her earlier resignation or removal.
 Unless a Chair is elected by the full Board, the members may designate a Chair by majority vote of the full Committee membership.

-The Audit Committee must meet with management, the internal auditors and the independent accounting firm in executive sessions at least quarterly to discuss matters for which the Committee has responsibility.
+The Audit Committee will meet as necessary to enable it to fulfill its responsibilities and duties and must meet with management, the internal auditors and the independent accounting firm in executive sessions at least quarterly to discuss matters for which the Committee has responsibility.

 The Audit Committee, to the extent its members deem necessary to carry out is duties, has the authority to engage outside counsel, independent accounting consultants, and/or other experts, at our expense.